HiSPARC/maintenance/known-issues.rst

 :First Sign: No data is uploaded, the local storage fills with events
 :Nagios: **StorageSize**
-:Determination:
+:Determination: Run Diagnostics (LocalDiagnosticTool in older versions) to check if a proxy is required.
-:Solution: Run LocalDiagnosticTool to check Proxy settings, if it finds proxy settings for the system it can use these to configure them for Python.
+:Solution: Run Diagnostics (LocalDiagnosticTool in older versions) to check Proxy settings, if it finds proxy settings for the system it can use these to configure them for Python.
 Press the Write Config.
 :Effects:

 .. :Occuring Since: